LALITH23SUNDARAM/Telecom-Churn-Analysis/README.md

 # Telecom-Churn-Analysis
-·Analyze the key factor responsible for customer churn.
+·Analyzing the key factor responsible for customer churn.